 Philip communicated word of Father's Ben's death to his siblings and to Bishop Soto.
-At the cottage, Father John Boll led prayers.
+At the cottage, Father John Boll offered the Church's Prayers for the Dead.
 Within a few hours, Masses and prayers began to be offered throughout the diocese, in Ireland, and in the Philippines for the repose of Father Ben's soul.
 At Saint Paul Parish where Father Ben had grown up, the Bereavement Committee organized the Novena, the tradition of nine days of prayers and rosary for the dead observed in the Philippines.